Dinesh5191/New-World/README.md

 # New-World
-Bringing new change to the world with breakthrough innovation.
+Bringing new change to the world with breakthrough innovations.